• Skip to main content

 Once again, the short signals were all unprofitable.

 #3.
-Rate of Change Divergence Strategy
+Rate of Change Divergence Trading Strategy

+A third way to trade divergence is with the Rate of Change indicator (ROC).
 ROC is a pure momentum oscillator that measures the percentage change in price from one period to another.

 In this analysis, we will take longs when price hits a new 10-day low but ROC(10) doesn’t make a new low.